Products and Services Privacy Policy

 SK10 4ZE

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+We would, however, appreciate the chance to address your concerns before you approach the ICO, so please contact us in the first instance.

 Changes to the privacy policy